Master of Science in Occupational Therapy (MScOT) — University of Alberta

 Route 1 — 70% of admitted seats: - GPA of 3.8–4.0 on last 60 credits - CASPer score in the 4th quartile - All prerequisites completed - Qualifying applicants are placed in a lottery pool and randomly selected

-Key implications: - Fulfilling minimum criteria only guarantees consideration (entry into the lottery), not admission. - Meeting the GPA in a particular year does not guarantee admission — it is a matter of chance once qualified. - An applicant may qualify for one or both routes. - The program explicitly states admission depends on “the number and caliber of applications received each year.”
+Key implications: - Fulfilling minimum criteria only guarantees consideration (entry into the lottery), not admission. - Meeting the GPA in a particular year does not guarantee admission — it is a matter of chance once qualified. - An applicant may qualify for one or both routes. - The program explicitly states admission depends on “the number and caliber of applications received each year.” - Even applicants who do not qualify for Route 1 or Route 2 may still be considered in the remaining applicant pool.

 Out-of-Province Considerations